-Studies about sea commerce include Gipouloux (2009b), Reid (1993), Pomeranz (2001), and Blusse (2008).
+2 Studies about sea commerce include Blusse (2008), Gipouloux (2009b), Pomeranz (2001), and Reid (1993).
 Takeshi Hamashita began researching East Asia's tributary trading sphere in the 1980s.
-His series of studies accumulated in a seminal work on the tribute system and the tributary trade (Grove, Hamashita, & Selden 2008).
+His series of studies resulted in a seminal work on the tribute system and the tributary trade (Hamashita 2008).

-Gipouloux distinguished three Mediterranean spaces: the European Mediterranean of the Italian repubbliche marinare (maritime republics); the Hanseatic League in the Baltic Seas; and the Asian Mediterranean.
+3 Gipouloux distinguished three Mediterranean spaces: the European Mediterranean of the Italian repubbliche marinare (maritime republics); the Hanseatic League in the Baltic Seas; and the Asian Mediterranean.

-For example, the kingdom of Srivijaya in Sumatra from the end of the 7th to the 10th century; Malacca before its conquest by the Portuguese in 1511; and the Ryukyu archipelago between Japan and China.
+4 For example, the kingdom of Srivijaya in Sumatra from the end of the seventh to the tenth century; Malacca before its conquest by the Portuguese in 1511; and the Ryukyu archipelago between Japan and China.